dashjoin/platform/dashjoin-docs/docs/faq.md

 * **How can I realize an audit log that keeps track of all changes to a table?** You can define a triggers for create, update, and delete operations on the table that must be audited.
 Create an audit log table with the following columns: autoincrementing ID, user, timestamp, operation, and payload.
 The trigger `$create("db", "audit", {"timestamp": $now(), "user", user, "operation": "update", "payload": $})` will log changes to the table.

-* **Can I compute the homepage based how is logged in?** Yes, you can use the on-login expression and do some computation based on the email and user context values.
+* **Can I compute the homepage based who is logged in?** Yes, you can use the on-login expression and do some computation based on the email and user context values.
 The result can be fed into the setVariable function: `$setVariable("homepage", some computation using user or email)`